Homosexuality and religion: Santa Muerte

+Scientology

+The Church of Scientology opposes same-sex marriage and its founder L. Ron Hubbard called homosexuality a dangerous perversion.
+The Church of Scientology's perspectives on homosexuality are based on the writings of its founder, and his statements about homosexuality have led critics to assert that Scientology promotes homophobia, and being gay or accused of being gay is viewed as negative in the Scientology community.
+According to a 2018 source, currently used, updated editions of Hubbard's canonical book, Dianetics, continue to use heteronormative and anti-gay language and list gay people as perverts who are physically ill and extremely dangerous to society.
+Some critics have stated that the church tried to change their gay attractions through forms of therapy.

 Pre-colonial religions of the Americas

-Among the Indigenous peoples of the Americas prior to the European colonization, many Nations had respected ceremonial, religious, and social roles for homosexual, bisexual, and gender-nonconforming individuals in their communities and in many contemporary Native American and First Nations communities, these roles still exist.
+Many Nations had respected ceremonial, religious, and social roles for gender nonconforming Native American and First Nations communities, and these roles still exist.
 Homosexual and gender-variant individuals were also common among other pre-conquest civilizations in Latin America, such as the Aztecs, Mayans, Quechuas, Moches, Zapotecs, and the Tupinambá of Brazil and were accepted in their various religions.

-It is important to note that the indigenous peoples of the Americas includes hundreds of cultures with varying views on sex, gender, and spirituality.
-Additionally, first nations and indigenous views on gender and sexuality may not fall within modern western categorizations of sex and gender.
+However, the indigenous peoples of the Americas include hundreds of cultures with varying views on sex, gender, and spirituality.
+Additionally, First Nations and indigenous views on gender and sexuality may not fall within modern Western categorizations of sex and gender.

 Pre-colonial religions of the Philippines

 Filipino shamans, often known as babaylan held positions of authority as religious leaders or healers in some precolonial Philippine societies.
-Cross-dressing or non-gender conforming males sometimes took on the role of the female babaylan.
+Cross-dressing or gender nonconforming males sometimes took on the role of the female babaylan.
 Early historical accounts record the existence of male babaylans who wore female clothes and took the demeanor of a woman.
 Anatomy was not the only basis for gender.
 Being male or female was based primarily on occupation, appearance, actions and sexuality.
 A male babaylan could partake in romantic and sexual relations with other men without being judged by society.
 A small number of Filipinos practice local indigenous religions today.